14 Top Attractions & Things to Do in Yosemite National Park

 Although Ansel Adams' photography went far beyond Yosemite, his name and works are closely associated with this park, where he created many famous images.
 His powerful black and white images of Half Dome, Yosemite Valley, and Jeffrey Pine are some of his most well-known works.

-This small gallery makes an interesting stop if you are in Yosemite Village.
+The small Ansel Adams Gallery makes an interesting stop if you are in Yosemite Village.
 Even if you are not looking to buy a piece of art, you may be inspired to create your own masterpieces after seeing some of the artwork on display in this store.
 The shop sells Ansel Adams original photos, reproductions, posters, books, and more.

 Where to Stay near Yosemite National Park